tchasinga/country-global/README.md

   -- [🙏 Acknowledgements](#acknowledgements)
 - [📝 License](#license)

-# 📖 SPACE TRAVELERS HUB <a name="Portfolio-site"></a>
+# 📖 COUNTRY GLOBAL <a name="Portfolio-site"></a>

-**Space Traveler's Hub** is an app for Space X that provides commercial and scientific space travel services.
-Built with React and Redux, The app allows users to reserve rockets and join selected space missions.
+An interactive global atlas of different geographic data is what the Global Atlas project, a Single Page App (SPA), seeks to provide.
+It offers a single platform for exploring, visualizing, and analyzing various geographic data from around the globe
 ## Built With <a name="built-with"></a>
 <details>
   <summary>Client</summary>